SarahZimmermann-Schmutzler/hydralein/README.md

 - To run a **Brute-Force Attack** with no further specifications use the following command in your terminal:
     `python hydralein.py -u [nameOfSshUser] -s [addressOfSshServer]`
-    - Example: Crack the SSH login passwort from user HomerJ at the server with the IP-address 123.4.5.6:
+    - <ins>Example</ins>: Crack the SSH login passwort from user HomerJ at the server with the IP-address 123.4.5.6:
     `python hydralein.py -u HomerJ -s 123.4.5.6`
     >i: Carried out with the default charset (digits and lowercase letters), this attack would require 42.5 days of computing time.
     Then use --min and --max!
 Good idea.
 It still doesn't change as much as you think...

 - To run a **Dictionary Attack** you need this command:
     `python hydralein.py -u [nameOfSshUser] -s [addressOfSshServer] -w [pathToWordlist]`
-    - Example: to crack the SSH login passwort from user HomerJ at the server 123.4.5.6:
+    - <ins>Example</ins>: to crack the SSH login passwort from user HomerJ at the server 123.4.5.6:
     `python hydralein.py -u HomerJ -s 123.4.5.6 -w "path/to/wordlist"`
     - What you see, if the attack was succesful:
     ```